arpitbbhayani/articles/blogs/copy-on-write.md

 ## Updating without locks
 Locks are required when we have in-place updates.
 Multiple writers try to modify the same instance of the resource and hence we need to define a [critical section](https://en.wikipedia.org/wiki/Critical_section) where the updations happen.
 This critical section is bounded by locks and any writer who wishes to modify would have to acquire the lock.
 This streamlines the writers and ensures only one writer could enter the critical section at any point in time, creating a chokepoint.

 If we follow CoW aggressively, which suggests we copy before we write, there will be no in-place updates.
-All variables during every single write will create a clone, apply updates to it and then in one atomic [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) operation switch and start pointing to this newer version; thus eradicating the need of locking entirely.
+All variables during every single write will create a clone, apply updates to it and then in one atomic [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) operation switch and start pointing to this newer version; thus eradicating the need for locking entirely.
 Garbage collection on unused items, with old values, could happen from time to time.

 ![Updating variables without locks](https://user-images.githubusercontent.com/4745789/80912595-9fc13080-8d5b-11ea-9b73-599b673e6715.png)